comet-lab/fem-heat-simulator/README.md

 - FEM_Unit_Tests.exe: runs unit tests for FEM_Simulator methods.
 - MEX_Heat_Simulation.mex*64: A mex file callable from matlab to run the simulator.

-The library name is Heat_Simulation.
+The library name is HeatSimulation.
+If you would like to install the library so it can be found using ``find-package(HeatSimulation)`` then run the following command:

+``cmake --install .``

 ## Description of the simulation class